 As with any other type of visa, it is clear that the applicant must satisfy some criteria when applying for a digital nomad or freelance visa.
 Generally speaking, most countries ask for financial proof, that is, invoices or bank statements that show that your virtual business has earned you stable income over the past few months.

-So, here is a list of the countries with digital nomad visa, or some sort of temporary residence permits focused on freelancers and remote workers.
+So, here is a list of the countries with digital nomad visas, or some sort of temporary residence permits focused on freelancers and remote workers.

 To be a digital nomad do I need a work visa?